2026 EXHIBITIONS

 May 14 – June 20, 2026

 Mountain Joy Ride brings together pieces created over the past five years, offering a retrospective look at the many ways Schumann has approached and reinterpreted the mountain landscape.
 It is also a meditation on western North Carolina’s changing landscape and culture.
-Many paintings address organic forms and patterns in bold colors as a celebration of nature’s remaining vitality and possibility; a few reinterpret the region’s folk culture of weaving in highly abstracted forms.
+Many paintings address organic forms and patterns in bold colors as a celebration of nature’s remaining vitality and possibility.

 Ranging in style yet unified by a deep connection to place, these paintings capture both the joy and the fragility of the natural world.
 Through saturated layers of acrylic color and rhythmic brushwork, the exhibit invites viewers to reflect, pause, and find their own moments of inspiration in the ever-changing face of the mountains.